-Ellie first got in touch about her Jersey wedding anniversary session just a few months after she and Tom got married in the UK.
-They’ve just moved to the Channel Islands in the middle of a worldwide pandemic.
-Phew!
+Ellie got in touch and said she was looking for a photographer for her Jersey wedding anniversary session.
+It was just a few months after she and Tom got married in the UK but preparations were already underway for their anniversary.
 If there’s one bride who truly knows about organising and staying on top of things despite difficult times, it’s her!

 Flowers as you know, are my absolute favourite.
 So, I was quite excited when Ellie mentioned they’ve gone for My Wild Thymes.
 Clara who owns My Wild Thymes is one of Jersey’s most respected wedding florists.
 Clara created a stunning bouquet of blush pink, old rose, peach, and cream roses styled with astilbe and dried bleached ruscus.
 She also worked on several floral table centrepieces that matched the bouquet perfectly.